johnwck/my_da_ds_work/my_projects_github_pages/hierarchical_clustering/README.md

 <br>
 <br>

-That is, folks!
+That's it, folks!
 Hope now you can see that data science methods can be applied in quality improvement work.
 <br>
 <br>
 <br>